rasraziel/triangle-back-spring/README.md

 Also deployed on Heroku:
 Open [https://triangle-back.herokuapp.com/](https://triangle-back.herokuapp.com/) to view it in the browser.
+The Heroku deployment might take up to 10 sec to load.

 You can send POST requests using Postman to these endpoints and see the responses: